Skip to main content

 • connect the transmitter to the Virtual Receiver instance that is created on the Integrations tab of a particular site.
 This operation can be performed by Administrator or Manager

 The instructions in this section describe the generic flow.
-The exact configuration and connection procedures for each Virtual Receiver type will be described in the dedicated sections of each virtual receiver.
-These sections will be available in the next documentation releases.
+The exact configuration and connection procedures for various Virtual Receiver types are described in the dedicated sections of each virtual receiver.

 By default, all Virtual Receivers are disabled.